SlapBot/powir/README.md

 Since the application isn't code signed yet ([because all of the certificates require annual fee payment regardless of whether you're non-profit or open-source](https://stackoverflow.com/questions/1177552/code-signing-certificate-for-open-source-projects)).
 Please refer to the issue: [#1](https://github.com/SlapBot/powir/issues/1), Both (Browser & Windows Defender will raise warnings suggesting that app is not protected).

-This doesn't mean that application is inherently unsafe <strong>infact entire source code is open</strong> and you can build your own distribution following [Build](#build) section but its due to the paperwork and money involved in getting the certificates to sign the applications [which can cost as much as $699 a year or more](https://stackoverflow.com/a/58559506/6303162).
+This doesn't mean that application is inherently unsafe <strong>in fact entire source code is open</strong>, and you can build your own distribution following [Build](#build) section but its due to the paperwork and money involved in getting the certificates to sign the applications [which can cost as much as $699 a year or more](https://stackoverflow.com/a/58559506/6303162).

-If you're someone who has an experience around self signing certificates with Windows based builds which result in bypassing these warnings, kindly reply in the given thread [#1](https://github.com/SlapBot/powir/issues/1) :)
+If you are someone who has an experience around self signing certificates with Windows based builds which result in bypassing these warnings, kindly reply in the given thread [#1](https://github.com/SlapBot/powir/issues/1) :)

 #### Solution